Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-kafka-connect/dev/README_Sink.md

 ```

-Refer to the [InsertField](https://docs.confluent.io/platform/current/connect/transforms/insertfield.html) and [Cast](https://docs.confluent.io/platform/current/connect/transforms/cast.html) documenation for more information on using these SMTs.
+Refer to the [InsertField](https://docs.confluent.io/platform/current/connect/transforms/insertfield.html) and [Cast](https://docs.confluent.io/platform/current/connect/transforms/cast.html) documentation for more information on using these SMTs.

 ## Troubleshooting common issues